 3. They could travel all of the way around Japan’s East Coast and then through the waters between Hokkaido and the Japanese main island of Honshu.
 This would require extra coaling at sea which was very dangerous.
 This route was highly unlikely.
 Nonetheless, as the maps below show, Japan devised a plan should this happen.

-As the Japanese prepared a war plan for the advance of the Russians, the map above shows how the Imperial Navy mapped, zoned and then asigned certain naval regiments to each area that lie en route to Vladivostok Harbor in Russia.
+As the Japanese prepared a war plan for the advance of the Russians, the map above shows how the Imperial Navy mapped, zoned and then assigned certain naval regiments to each area that lie en route to Vladivostok Harbor in Russia.
 It is not plausible such an complex war plan was drafted overnight.
-Thus, well before Shimane Prefecture Incorporated Liancourt Rocks, (Dokdo/Takeshima) was already intergrated into the Japanese Imperial Navy’s war strategy.
+Thus, well before Shimane Prefecture Incorporated Liancourt Rocks, (Dokdo/Takeshima) was already integrated into the Japanese Imperial Navy’s war strategy.
 Dokdo (marked in blue above) can be found within the boundaries of the region marked as the central regimental area.
 The most disturbing aspect of this map is that some of the areas zoned as under Japanese naval control were not part of Japanese territory.

 The Hashidate’s survey of Dokdo took place immediately after the Battle of Tsushima on May 28th 1905.
 As shown Japan had already noted the strategic importance of Dokdo almost a year before.
 As the seas around Ullungdo and Takeshima/Dokdo became the main sea battleground, the island’s military value came to be highly valued.